 People rely on clean water and toxic-free fish.
 That’s why Columbia Riverkeeper uses the law and grassroots organizing to advocate for cleanup at polluted sites like Bradford Island and surrounding waters.

 How we engage

-People that rely on clean water and locally-caught fish deserve a say.
-Riverkeeper pairs in-depth legal and technical research with grassroots organizing to empower people to engage in cleanup decisions.
-We are also working in solidarity with Yakama Nation, which fought for years for a seat at the table to make critical decisions about a cleanup that affects treaty fishing rights.
+Riverkeeper pairs in-depth legal and technical research with grassroots organizing to engage people and advocate for a clean Columbia.
+We also work in solidarity with Yakama Nation, which fought for years for a seat at the table to make critical decisions about a cleanup that affects treaty fishing rights.
 The goal: final cleanup decisions that protect people’s health and local fish.

 EPA Listing New Superfund Cleanup Site on Columbia

 OPB Reports: Columbia River’s Bradford Island gets new push for toxic Superfund status